DavidCo Limited

 “An occupation right agreement as defined in the Retirement Villages Act 2003”.

 22. This amendment will mean that retirement village occupation rights will be treated as an excepted financial arrangement in s.
-EW 5(9), and excluded from the financial arrangement rules.
+EW 5(9), and excluded from the financial arrangement rules.23.
+Officials stated in the Commentary that:

 “Treating certain retirement village occupation rights as financial arrangements is undesirable from a policy perspective.
 In particular, if certain retirement village occupation rights are subject to the financial arrangement rules, there may be tax consequences for a retirement village resident.